AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Introduction

-Recently, the concept of Foundation Models (FMs) \cite{awais2023foundational} has emerged, with the general understanding that these models are large, accurate, and typically very expensive to train.
-They are meant to represent models that, through training on very large datasets, are broadly applicable to numerous downstream tasks.
-A seminal example of such models is CLIP \cite{radford2021clip}, which trains on web-scale weakly supervised (image, caption) pairs, and results in exceptional zero-shot performances on a wide array of computer vision benchmarks, such as 76.2\% zero-shot top-1 accuracy on ImageNet-1K.
-While CLIP is firmly a FM, another model, DINOv2 \cite{oquab2023dinov2} has emerged with broad capabilities, often surpassing CLIP.
-In particular, for tasks that involve holistic representations for an entire image (e.g., classification), DINOv2 isn't a clear victor compared to CLIP.
-However, if we turn our attention to dense tasks (e.g., semantic segmentation), DINOv2 shows clear superiority to CLIP on benchmarks such as ADE20k \cite{zhou2017ade20k} and Pascal VOC \cite{Everingham15}.
-Separately, SAM (Segment Anything) \cite{kirillov2023sam} is gaining popularity for its excellent open-vocabulary semantic segmentation abilities, which we hypothesize means it has strong dense feature representations.
+Recently, the concept of Foundation Models (FMs) \cite{awais2023foundational} has emerged, with the general understanding that these models are large, general, and expensive to train.
+Through training on very large datasets they are broadly applicable to numerous downstream tasks.
+A seminal example of such models is CLIP \cite{radford2021clip}, which trains on web-scale weakly supervised (image, caption) pairs, and results in exceptional zero-shot performances on a wide array of computer vision benchmarks.
+While CLIP is firmly a FM, another model, DINOv2 \cite{oquab2023dinov2} has emerged with broad capabilities, often surpassing CLIP on dense tasks that require strong spatial features, such as ADE20k \cite{zhou2017ade20k} and Pascal VOC \cite{Everingham15}.
+Separately, SAM (Segment Anything) \cite{kirillov2023sam} is gaining popularity for its excellent open-vocabulary instance segmentation abilities, whose vision encoder we hypothesize has strong dense feature representations.

-We introduce AM-RADIO (Agglomerative Model -- Reduce All Domains Into One) with the goal of learning from multiple foundational models simultaneously.
-We observe that, when given a student model of sufficient capacity, it is often able to exceed any of its teachers on important metrics such as K-NN ImageNet Top-1 accuracy \cite{wu2018knn,caron2021dino,oquab2023dinov2} (refer to \cite{wu2018knn} for implementation details).
+We introduce AM-RADIO with the goal of learning from multiple foundational models simultaneously.
+We observe that, when given a student model of sufficient capacity, it is often able to exceed any of its teachers on important axes.
 In addition to performing well on representative foundational benchmarks, by virtue of the training framework, our student models are able to mimic their teacher models, and thus are able to perform downstream tasks that are otherwise performed by the teachers.
 Examples of this include CLIP-ZeroShot applications, since the language model trained by CLIP is compatible with our student, and also Segment-Anything tasks, as the student is able to replace the vision encoder and interface with the already-trained mask decoders.